China Aerospace Science and Technology Corporation Queqiao-2 Long March 8

 Wenchang Space Launch Site, People's Republic of China

-201 has witnessed the launch of 23 rockets, including 23 orbital launch attempts.
-While Wenchang Space Launch Site, People's Republic of China, has been the site for 39 rocket launches.
+The 201 launch pad has hosted 30 rocket launches, including 30 orbital launch attempts.
+The Wenchang Space Launch Site, People's Republic of China launch site has been the location for 62 total rocket launches.

 The Wenchang Space Launch Site is a rocket launch site located in Wenchang on the island of Hainan, in China.